Dessau-Wörlitz Garden Realm: Luisium Castle

 Luisium Castle is located in the Waldersee district of Dessau, and was a gift from Duke Leopold III to his wife Louise.
 It was built between 1774 and 1778 in a plain Neoclassical style as a country home according to plans by Erdmannsdorff with adjacent gardens, pastures and a stud farm.
 The rooms on the ground floor and first story are decorated with ornate stucco decorations and wall paintings.
 Nearby is the neogothic Snake House, which was used as a holiday home and tea-house.
 The orangery at the Snake House draws its design from London's Kew Gardens.
 Leopold died at the castle on 9 August 1817 from the consequences of a riding accident.

-Mosigkau Castle
+Mosigkau Palace

-Mosigkau Castle in the west of Dessau is one of the few Rococo palaces in Central Germany, resembling Sanssouci at Potsdam, which had been designed by Georg Wenzeslaus von Knobelsdorff.
+Mosigkau Palace in the west of Dessau is one of the few Rococo palaces in Central Germany, resembling Sanssouci at Potsdam, which had been designed by Georg Wenzeslaus von Knobelsdorff.
 It was built between 1752 and 1757 for Anna Wilhelmine of Anhalt-Dessau, the daughter of Prince Leopold I. The ensemble includes an orangery and an art collection of Flemish Baroque painting, stemming from Duke John George's II union with the House of Orange-Nassau, that features works by Peter Paul Rubens and Anthony van Dyck.